 The moveset is also just more robust in general, including collaborative techniques that allow you to share health with an ally or even wake them up to prevent an avoidable death.
 They’re all smart additions, and none of them feel superfluous.

-Expanding the roster by almost twice the size means there’s more to learn, and it’s a rewarding experience, overall.
-I will say, stocking up a Super is a little bit too easy for my tastes, requiring only dishing out enough damage or a quick taunt, in exchange for a versatile, powerful strike that can demolish entire waves of minions.
+Expanding the roster by over twice the size means there’s more to learn, and it’s a rewarding experience, overall.
+I will say, stocking up a Super is too easy for my taste, requiring you to only dish out enough damage or a quick taunt, in exchange for a versatile, powerful strike that can demolish entire waves of minions.

 Soundtrack: Turtles in Time

-How could Tee Lopes’ musical efforts — unlikely to be topped in 2022 — possibly fall short?
+How could Tee Lopes’ musical efforts — unparalleled in 2022 or most other years — possibly be pipped to the post?
 Simply by being compared to one of the greatest gaming soundtracks of all time.

 The tunes of Shredder’s Revenge are definitely catchy, with some hooks that you want to return to again and again.
 The variation on offer is much broader, with no two stages ever sounding quite the same.
 Plus, it has a rap battle between Raekwon and Ghostface Killah, are you kidding me?!